khalid-hussain/shaheen/chap9.md

 using a secret entrance and I'm guilty of calling these traitors as traitors.
 My greatest crime is that I am your friend.
 Please recommend my punishment."

-Saying this Moosa bowed his head down.
+Saying this Musa bowed his head down.
 Abu Abdullah's eyes were filled with tears.
 He wanted to place his hand on his shoulder but someone came forward and held his hand.
 It was Abu Dawood.